 peninsular states, but its theological, intellectual and political influence

-As an example of severity, look at doctrinal disputes
+is worldwide. - As an example of severity, look at doctrinal disputes

 with fellow Muslims.
 Wahabism sternly opposed Shia Islam and the Sufi